tfabris/BlueGigaEmpeg/README.md

    stereo's touchscreen.

 Some modification of the empeg Car is required in order for this to work.
-The Molex connector on the back of the empeg Car docking sled, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface for sending digital audio to the BlueGigaEmpeg module.
+The Molex connector on the empeg docking sled's wiring harness, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface for sending digital audio to the BlueGigaEmpeg module.
 Make sure to perform all modifications listed in this document for it to work correctly.